by Resource Associates @ grantwriters.net

 Regardless of the scope of work for evaluation written into the grant application, within a month of the grant being awarded, a detailed Evaluation Work Plan and Timeline need to be created.
 These documents need to spell out for the first 12 months when the progress reports are due, when the draft will be initiated and completed, what types of data need to be collected in conjunction with the various goals and outcomes, what tools will be used to collect the pertinent data, when the data will be collected, when will the data be analyzed, and what the roles and responsibilities of staff and outside consultants, and participants are – i.e. who will distribute surveys, who will collect them, and who will draft and review the progress reports.
 Once completed, the Evaluation Plan and Timeline need to be distributed and explained to all key staff involved in the execution of the evaluation.

 Do you and or anyone on your staff understand what type of evaluation tools should be used to correspond with the various outcomes?
 Would it more appropriate for your program to utilize pre and post surveys or focus groups, or both?
 Do you and your staff understand formative and summative performance measures?
-Do you understand the types of evaluation required by the RFP that were written into the grant application, such as GRPA or cohort randomized control trials?
-Do you have anyone on staff that has the time to dedicate to evaluation on top of her/his duties?
+Do you understand the types of evaluation required by the RFP written into the grant application, such as GRPA or cohort randomized control trials?
+Do you have anyone on staff have the time to dedicate to evaluation on top of her/his duties?
 If you have answered “no” to any of these questions, then I recommend you seek out an expert.
 Resource Associates has Ph.D. level evaluators who have years of experience developing Evaluation Plans and Timelines, as well as developing the appropriate type of data collection tools, administering them and analyzing the results.
 If you do not have the time or expertise to evaluate a program, please contact us to talk about your options and how Resource Associates can support your organization’s grant-funded programs.

 Watch & Learn!